To the optimist, the glass is half full

 Beyond First Year

-- You’ll learn how to design creative solutions to design challenges!
+- You’ll learn how to identify engineering design opportunities and develop creative design concepts.
 This skill will be useful in future design courses and in your engineering career.

 - Completing an engineering design process for the first time is a great learning experience for most students.
-It’s very rewarding to find a problem, frame it, develop a concept solution and then prototype it through to functionality.
+It’s very rewarding to find an opportunity, frame it, develop a concept and then prototype it through to proof-of-concept functionality.

 - As a future engineer, you will need to make engineering decisions based on strong arguments and credible, relevant evidence, and think with a sense of logic and rigor.